Nicol - Brown Amateur Invitational

 FREE ADMISSION with donations gratefully accepted for the benefit of the Nicol-Brown.

-Ten of the finest Amateur pipers from across North America will earn invitations this season to play in an elite solo competition consisting of three events: 6/8 Marches, Piobaireachd and MSR.
+Ten of the finest Amateur pipers from across North America earned invitations this season to play in an elite solo competition consisting of three events: 6/8 Marches, Piobaireachd and MSR.
 The contest is dedicated annually to the memory of Robert U. Brown and Robert B. Nicol, the Masters of Piobaireachd.

 Throwback to the 2020 and 2021 CONCERTS